mreyesc22/MorQuestCode/README.md

 ### Project description

 The Morquest code addresses the fundamental question:How can we globally assess the impact of climate change on estuarine morphodynamics at first order?

 Therefore, the interest and development of the code were based on the following objectives:

--Utilizing satellite imagery as the primary data source.
+- Utilizing satellite imagery as the primary data source.
--Developing a model capable of conducting simulations with limited data availability.
+- Developing a model capable of conducting simulations with limited data availability.
--Performing calibration of the developed model.
+- Performing calibration of the developed model.
--Conducting long-term projections to provide valuable insights for sustainable coastal management.
+- Conducting long-term projections to provide valuable insights for sustainable coastal management.